OCamlverse/ocamlverse.github.io/meta/contributing.md

 * Expect people to disagree with you.
 Defer to the experts and to the site managers.
 * Accept criticism.
 Even if your contribution is criticized, you need to be able to accept the criticism, learn and adapt.

-## Categories

-* So far, our main categories are ecosystem, learning, meta, compiler and community.
-* If you want to add a category, please discuss it in the discussion channels first.
-* When creating a link to a page, you should precede the page with the category e.g. @@[[[ecosystem:Build Systems]]]@@.
-If you don't, you'll create the wrong page.

 ## Copying Content

 * Only copy material rather than link to it (better yet, do both) if you've been granted permission by the author of said material.